NdakoAdama/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that creates a directory named my first directory in the /tmp/directory.
 A script to move file betty from /tmp/ to /tmp/ my firsr directory A script to Delete the file betty from /tmp/my first directory A script to Delete the directory my first directory that is in the /tmp directory.
+A script that changes the working directory to the previous one.